 We are excited you are considering the Master of Science in Preclinical Sciences program at Mercer University School of Medicine for your graduate education.
-Below is information regarding our Admissions Criteria and Process.
+Below is information regarding our admissions process and criteria.

-- All required materials below must be received for an application file to be considered complete and eligible for review by the MSPCS Admissions Committee.
-Applications must be completed by June 5.
+- Applications must be complete by June 4, 2021.
+All required materials must be received for an application file to be considered complete and eligible for review.
 Each applicant will be notified by email when his/her application file is complete.
 Only complete application files will be reviewed.